joyclauren/joyclauren/README.md

 👋 Hi, I'm Lauren Joy.

-⚡ I'm interested in predictive modelling, reporting and analytics and time series analysis in the energy and finance sector.
+⚡ I'm interested in predictive modelling, reporting and analytics, and time series analysis in the energy and finance sector.

 <!--